New chief of embattled Colorado force wants cops to see bias

 Vanessa Wilson was named the new chief of the Aurora Police Department this week after serving as its interim leader.
 She took the permanent position while the agency reels from filmed encounters with Black people that have drawn widespread attention on social media and triggered a series of investigations as the nation works to confront racism and police violence.

 Aurora’s first female chief, who is white, said the scene filmed by a bystander of the girls lying face down on the ground Sunday next to a car that police thought was stolen was “inhumane and just unbelievable to watch.”
 Two of the girls are in handcuffs and a 6-year-old girl wearing a pink crown cries for her mother.
-It would never have happened, she told The Associated Press, had officers used their common sense to respond to what they observed.
+It wouldn’t have happened, she told The Associated Press, had officers used common sense to respond to what they observed.

 “I know that people are angry and disgusted by what they saw.
 And so am I,” Wilson said.
 “I also want to tell you that a lot of our own officers are dismayed and angered about why in the world that call went that way.”

 The car was later determined not to be stolen.
-Wilson said an internal investigation has begun and she planned to talk to the officers later Wednesday.
+Wilson said an internal investigation has begun.

-Officers are trained to draw guns and put people on the ground when stopping a stolen car because it is considered high risk, but when the mother, Brittney Gilliam, told police the car was not stolen and there were children inside, they should have put their guns away and talked to her from a safe distance, Wilson said.
+Officers are trained to draw guns and put people on the ground when stopping a stolen car because it’s considered high risk, but when the mother, Brittney Gilliam, told police the car was not stolen and there were children inside, they should have put their guns away and talked to her from a safe distance, Wilson said.

 The car had the same license plate number as a motorcycle reported stolen from another state, but officers failed to crosscheck an alert about Gilliam’s vehicle with the original stolen motorcycle report, the police chief said.

-While interim chief, Wilson told officers that because of implicit bias and racism in the world, they no longer had to contact a person reported to be suspicious, as McClain was as he walked home from the store last August, if they did not see evidence of a crime.
+While interim chief, Wilson decided that because of implicit bias and racism in the world, officers no had to contact a person reported to be suspicious, as McClain was as he walked home from the store last August, if they didn’t see evidence of a crime.

 Police stopped McClain, 23, put him in a chokehold and then paramedics gave him 500 milligrams of ketamine to calm him down.
 McClain suffered cardiac arrest, was later declared brain dead and taken off life support several days later.

-The Colorado attorney general is investigating a year after a local prosecutor said there wasn’t enough evidence to prosecute the officers.
+The Colorado attorney general is investigating a year after a local prosecutor said there wasn’t enough evidence to charge the officers.
 It’s one of a handful of investigations into McClain’s death, including a city review of police policies like use of force.

 “I have changed the directive on suspicious-person calls so that if someone is called in as suspicious just because of the color of their skin, that officers don’t have to be robotic in their response,” Wilson said.

-She noted that in the past, residents sometimes complained if they did not see a police presence in response to those calls.
+She noted that residents sometimes complain if they don’t see a police presence after those calls.
 She said that the community needs to support the shift in policing and that she would defend her officers for using their best judgment.

-Wilson said everyone, including police, should be aware of their implicit biases and check themselves on whether they are acting on them.
+Wilson said everyone, including police, should be aware of their implicit biases and check themselves to see if they’re acting on them.

 “I think the call to action across the nation has been heard loud and clear, not only for me as the chief of Aurora, but other chiefs across the nation,” she said.
 “And we need to do better, and we need to listen to the community and give them a voice and police them the way they want to be policed.”

-Activists and leaders in Colorado say they hope Wilson, who’s been with the Police Department for 23 years, can help create meaningful change.
+Activists and leaders in Colorado say they hope Wilson, who’s been with the Police Department for 23 years, can create meaningful change.

-Gov. Jared Polis told reporters Tuesday that he hopes Wilson is ready to work to increase transparency within the department and rebuild trust.
+Gov. Jared Polis told reporters Tuesday that he hopes Wilson is ready to work to increase transparency and rebuild trust.

 McClain family lawyer Mari Newman said she’s wary of Wilson’s experience within a department riddled with brutality and racism but is also an optimist.